dlu-ch/dlb/doc/di.rst

    :rtype: str
    :raise ValueError: if *message* would violate :token:`message` or if *level* is invalid

-.. function:: inform(message, *, level: int = logging.INFO, with_time: bool = False)
+.. function:: inform(message, *, level: int = INFO, with_time: bool = False)

-   If level is not suppressed, outputs a message to the output file after the title messages of all parent :class:`Cluster` instances whose output was suppressed so far.
+   If level is not suppressed, output a message to the output file after the title messages of all parent :class:`Cluster` instances whose output was suppressed so far.

    *message* is formatted by :func:`format_message` and indented according the nesting level.
    If *with_time* is ``True``, a :token:`relative_time_suffix` for the current time is included.

-.. class:: Cluster(message, *, level=logging.INFO, is_progress=False, with_time=False)
+.. class:: Cluster(message, *, level=INFO, is_progress=False, with_time=False)

+   A message cluster with *message* as its title.

-   Used as a context manager, it defines a inner message cluster with *message* as its title; entering means an increase of the nesting level by 1.
+   When used as a context manager, this defines a inner message cluster with *message* as its title;
+   entering means an increase of the nesting level by 1.

    With *is_progress* set to ``False``, the output when the context is entered is the same as the output of :meth:`inform` would be with the same parameters.